Official websites use .gov

 U.S. trustee

-An officer of the Justice Department responsible for supervising the administration of bankruptcy cases, estates, and trustees; monitoring plans and disclosure statements; monitoring creditors' committees; monitoring fee applications; and performing other statutory duties.
-Compare, bankruptcy administrator.
+An officer of the U.S. Department of Justice responsible for supervising the administration of bankruptcy cases, estates, and trustees; monitoring plans and disclosure statements; monitoring creditors' committees; monitoring fee applications; and performing other statutory duties.

 undersecured claim

-A debt secured by property that is worth less than the full amount of the debt.
+A right to payment based on a debt secured by property that is worth less than the amount of the debt.

 unliquidated claim

-A claim for which a specific value has not been determined.
+A claim for which a specific value has not yet been determined.

 unscheduled debt

-A debt that should have been listed by the debtor in the schedules filed with the court but was not.
-(Depending on the circumstances, an unscheduled debt may or may not be discharged.)
+A debt that should have been listed by the debtor in the schedules filed with the court in a bankruptcy case but was not.
+Depending on the circumstances, an unscheduled debt might not be discharged.

 unsecured claim